-5.1.4 Cloud processing
+5.3.1 Cloud detection

-From the sounding data we calculate further atmospheric parameters connected to clouds and rain.
-A cloud detection scheme reads the temperature and humidity vertical profiles and determines whether a cloud exists in a level or not.
-The criteria for cloud existence are a threshold relative humidity (usually 95 %) together with a temperature warmer than 243.15 K. These thresholds can be varied.
+The criteria for cloud existence are a threshold relative humidity (usually 97 %) together with a temperature warmer than 243.15 K. These thresholds can be varied.

 A second stage processing calculates the amount of liquid water (LWC, liquid water content) within each layer based on the modified adiabatic water content.
 This number is something like an upper limit of how much water can be present in a cloud layer with respect to the current atmospheric situation.
+Only in the case of profiles extracted from model analysis, the LWC produced by the model can be used to define the cloud boundaries and determine the LWC, instead of a critical RH threshold together with the modified adiabatic approach.

 The above algorithms produce multi-layered clouds with several sounding levels in each cloud layer.
-The total amount of water (LWP, liquid water path) is calculated by integrating all cloud layers.
+The vertically integrated amount of water (LWP, liquid water path) is calculated by integrating all cloud layers.